Updating the Plugin Class

 Whenever the client starts, we want our plugin to start checking for any new hello events available on the chain after regular intervals.

-import { BasePlugin, db as klayrDB, codec } from 'klayr-sdk';
+import { Plugins, db as klayrDB, codec } from 'klayr-sdk';

 import {